-Our first thank you is to the 4,815 adults, and 1,787 children, who gave up their time voluntarily to take part in the 2012 survey and welcomed our interviewers into their homes.
+We firstly wish to thank the 4,894 adults and 1,839 children across Scotland for giving up their time to take part in the 2013 survey and for welcoming our interviewers into their home.

 We would also like to thank those colleagues who contributed to the survey and this report.
 In particular we would like to thank:

-- All the interviewers who worked on the project.
-We owe a huge debt of gratitude for the dedication and professionalism they applied to their work.
+- The interviewers who worked on the project.
+The success of the survey is in large part down to the commitment and professionalism they apply to their work every day.

-- The authors of the chapters: Catherine Bromley, Michael Davidson, Julie Day, Mira Doig, Shanna Dowling, Linsay Gray, Alix Hampson, Tracey Hughes, Alastair Leyland, Judith Mabelis, and Heather Wardle.
+- The authors of the chapters: Catherine Bromley, Julie Day, Mira Doig, Shanna Dowling, Linsay Gray, Alix Hampson, Tracey Hughes, Alastair Leyland, Geraldine McNeill, Anna Marcinkiewicz, Sarah Martin and Alexander Stannard.

 - Joan Corbett and Jackie Palmer, whose hard work and expertise has been crucial in preparing the survey data, and for conducting much of the analysis in this report.

-- Other research colleagues, in particular: Simon Anderson, Lesley Birse and Andy MacGregor (ScotCen Social Research); Christine Bidwell, Rachel Craig, Kevin Pickering and Josephine Taylor (NatCen Social Research); Fiona Corbett (ScotCen); Melissa Shapero (ScotCen/ University of St Andrews),
+- Other research colleagues, in particular: Lesley Birse, Andy MacGregor, Jamie Barclay (ScotCen Social Research); Christine Bidwell, Rachel Craig, Kevin Pickering and Sean Willmott (NatCen Social Research); Melissa Schapero (ScotCen/ University of St Andrews).

 - Emma Fenn and colleagues in the NatCen Social Research Operations team.

-- The area manager, interviewer team leaders as well as Sue Nash and her nurse supervisors.
+- The area manager and field performance manager as well as Sue Nash and her team of nurse supervisors.

-Ethical approval for the study was granted by the Research Committee for Wales (11/WA/0246).
+Ethical approval for the study was granted by the Research Committee for Wales (12/WA/0261).
 We are grateful to the committee, and its co-ordinator Dr Corrine Scott, for their careful scrutiny and on-going support.

-Finally, special thanks are due to Julie Ramsay, and her colleagues in the Scottish Government Health Directorates, for their support at all stages of the project.
+Finally, special thanks are due to Julie Landsberg, and her predecessor Julie Ramsay, and colleagues in the Scottish Government Health Directorates, for their continued support at all stages of the project.

 Lisa Rutherford, Stephen Hinchliffe and Clare Sharp